VishalDeoPrasad/Internship_Assignments/README.md

 5. If you encounter performance issues or need to scale up your scraping tasks, consider optimizing your code or using asynchronous processing techniques.
 6. Stay updated with changes to the libraries and APIs you're using, as well as any legal or ethical considerations related to web scraping and NLP tasks.

-- **get_options_chain Function**: This function retrieves options chain data for a given company and expiration date.
-It utilizes the yfinance library to fetch options data and returns a dictionary containing information about call and put options for the specified expiration date.

-These functions demonstrate how to use web scraping techniques and the yfinance library to gather various types of financial information about a company from sources like Yahoo Finance.